 If you have a small farm, or are contemplating small farming for profit, you probably want to know how much profit is possible.
-In a recent letter I wrote about the
+In a recent article I wrote about the High Income Market Garden Here's some data from my experience to give you an idea if a small farm is the business for you.

-Community Supported Agriculture (CSA) market garden, we sold the equivalent of 10 full shares.
+Our first year operating a Community Supported Agriculture (CSA) market garden, we sold the equivalent of 10 full shares.

 That might not sound like a lot, but remember this was literally a bootstrap operation; income from sales paid for all our equipment and supplies and our part-time farm help.
 It was also our learning year.